Guides for the moments that pull you back.

 Alcohol is the single most reliable trigger for a first cigarette back, and the effect grows with each drink.
 Here is a practical pre-event and in-event plan for staying smoke-free on a night out.

 Friends smoking around you is the single most reliable trigger for lapsing.
-Here is a practical plan that protects your quit without making you skip the people you actually like.
+Here is a practical plan for avoiding smoking in social situations that protects your quit without making you skip the people you actually like.

 A slip is data, not a verdict.
 Use this judgment-free 24-hour reset to keep one cigarette at one, patch the trigger, and protect the quit attempt with tracking and positive reinforcement.